Kharmela Mindanao

 phishing attack on login details

-Most companies prepare for ransomware, identity theft, and malware, but it’s time for businesses to invest more in security measures against phishing scams.
-Phishing scams are often caused by human error, and as you probably know, your employees are your system’s most vulnerable security breach.
+Most companies prepare for ransomware, identity theft, and malware, but it’s time for you to invest in more security measures against phishing, smishing, and quishing scams.
+These scams are often caused by human error, making your employees the most vulnerable part of your security network.

-Read: “4 Ways Employees Are Cybersecurity Risks (& What to Do About It)”
+RELATED: 4 Ways Employees Are Cybersecurity Risks (& What to Do About It)

 3. Invest in privacy, identity, and device protection.